UPDATED 11/21/2020 More resources added

 Physics: Do you like to understand how the world works without the new age psychobabble?
 Try this.
 Also for avoiding constructing abominations like this https://www.ranker.com/list/action-park-new-jersey-history/collin-flatt?ref=search

-Chemistry: Ditto.
+Chemistry: Similar to physics in terms of being ‘magical.’
 Also it’s like cooking but with more explosions, just ask any college Chem professor.
 They are all pyros, every. last. one.

 Biology: More understanding how the world works without new age psychobabble but with more disgusting creatures and substances.
 Also critical for learning medicine, i.e. how to heal people instead of accidentally kill them.